 Hardshell cycling jackets for summer

-Hardshell jackets can consist of several layers, with the topmost usually being non-elastic, which is where their name comes from.
-Since the fabric does not give way, a special cycling jacket is particularly comfortable here!
-They are often largely waterproof and keep you dry even in heavy rain for a long time.
-However, they can also be just water-repellent.
-Most hardshell jackets are also windproof, but they also have a disadvantage: the sealed fabric is relatively stiff compared to fabrics and can "rustle" with every movement.
+Hardshell jackets can consist of several layers, with the top layer usually being non-elastic, which is where their name comes from.
+Since the fabric doesn't give, a special cycling jacket is particularly comfortable here!
+They are often largely waterproof and keep you dry for a longer time even in heavy rain.
+However, they can also be merely water-repellent.
+Most hardshell jackets are also windproof, but they also have a disadvantage: The sealed fabric is quite stiff compared to other materials and can "rustle" with every movement.

 Hardshell jackets are sealed with a coating ("membrane") or they are chemically "impregnated".